I7-Examples/Bronze/docs/source.txt

 	say "You have the words by heart now: [italic type][printing of the inscription][roman type][paragraph break]" instead.

 After reading the inscription:
-	change the inscription to fully revealed;
+	now the inscription is fully revealed;
 	continue the action.

 Instead of reading the inscription when illuminated: